Last updated 28 February 2023

 - any organisation for any authorised purpose with your express consent; or

 - where we are otherwise permitted or required by the Act or any other law.

-As we conduct clinical trials throughout Australia and overseas, in respect of the above ways in which Starpharma collects, holds, uses or discloses your health-related personal information, some of these disclosures may occur outside the state or territory in which an individual is resident, including overseas.
+As we conduct clinical trials throughout Australia and overseas, in respect of the above ways in which Starpharma collects, holds, uses, discloses or otherwise processes your health-related personal information, some of these disclosures may occur outside the state or territory in which an individual resides, including overseas.

 After we have completed our enquiries, we will contact you to advise the outcome and invite a response to our conclusions about the complaint.
 If we receive a response from you, we will assess it and advise if we have changed our view.

 Please contact our Privacy and Data Protection Officer at:

 Post: PO Box 2022, Preston Victoria 3072, Australia

 Phone: +61 (0)3 8532 2700

 If we have not responded to your complaint within a reasonable timeframe, or you are not satisfied with our response to your complaint, you are entitled to make a complaint to the Office of the Australian Information Commissioner (details below).
 You can also contact a regulator in the UK or EU.

 Office of the Australian Information Commissioner